Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-It's been a while since I told anyone how much I love the Nikon 35mm lens.
-There's a Sigma 35mm that also gets very high praise.
-Perhaps some even better than the Nikon.
-However, I'm still quite happy with this little prime.
+It’s time for another field test with the Nikon 35mm lens.
+I love the Nikon 35mm lens.
+There’s a Sigma 35mm that also gets very high praise.
+Perhaps some are even better than the Nikon.
+However, I’m still quite happy with this little prime.

 Working With The F/1.4 Prime Lens

 I didn’t know how much I would enjoy this lens when I bought it, but it’s been a great companion.
 For others like me who enjoy shooting at Walt Disney World, it’s nearly perfect by itself for most of the scenes.
 35mm seems to be the right focal length to push in on your subject and still have a good environment behind it.

 The short focal length makes it easy to hand hold in low light, and the wide f/1.4 aperture lets you suck up more of that light.

 Of course, you aren’t going to get outstanding bokeh separation from a short focal length, as you can see above.
 At least, not with an environmental shot.
 However, that changes dramatically when you push in really close, like with this gargoyle below:

 Why bother with a prime lens when you have the same focal length covered with a zoom?
 Most people will tell you that it’s because of the wider aperture.
 In some cases, that’s true.
 You want the bokeh or you need the low light support.
 That’s what I first thought while using this lens, taking it out only on occasion.

 I’ve since decided that, while not entirely wrong, there’s more to shooting with the Nikon 35mm lens than just bokeh or grabbing more light.
 It’s an exercise in creative composition.